nateberkopec/dotcom/_posts/2017-03-19-how-i-made-self-publishing-about-ruby-on-rails.md

 * **Write a long-copy style marketing page** - [Here's the actual Google Doc I used when developing the Complete Guide to Rails Performance](https://docs.google.com/document/d/1oxWSrIMha-G--Lwi6pqDeJnmT4vQxS4CEuupn7RvX60/edit?usp=sharing).
 Write about 2,000+ words about your product, describing it from all angles.
 For more about how to write long-copy marketing, see here.
 You're basically trying to address every possible objection to why someone *wouldn't* buy your product.
 If you think long-copy marketing pages don't work, you are 100% wrong and clearly have not tried to sell a product like this before.
 There's a reason why I do it, there's a reason why every successful infoproduct seller does it.
 They work.
 * **Take 50 newsletter subscribers as a cohort and ask them to pre-order** - Time for our first build-measure-learn loop!
 Take 50 newsletter subscribers at random, and send them your marketing page.
 Tell them you're trying out this product idea and ask them for some feedback.
 Videofruit has a specific list of questions to ask, which I also used.
 When they reply with an answer to your questions, reply back with a thank you and ask them to pre-order at the price point that you're testing.
 I used Gumroad to take preorders (more on them in a bit).
 * **Revise the marketing page based on what you learned.** The survey responses you received will be gold.
 Go back and revise the marketing page with this feedback.
 If 5 or more (that is, 10%) of your 50 subscribers actually put in their credit card and hit "pre-order", test a *higher* price point this time.
 If 5 people ordered at $200, test $300.
 * **Take another 50 newsletter subscribers, and try again.** Repeat the process with another set of 50 newsletter subscribers.
-Again, your goal is to for 10% of them to put in their credit cards and hit "preorder".
+Again, your goal is for 10% of them to put in their credit cards and hit "preorder".

 Once you've got 10% of your test group preordering, you can start actually developing the product.
 Overall, this process took me about 4-5 months from the time of accepting preorders to actually shipping.
 In that time, I wrote ~125k words for the book, and produced about 6 hours of screencasts.
 After the launch, I'd produce another ~12 hours of screencasts which were "dripped" out after the launch.